Read time: 6 minutes

 - Vaginal moisturizers help to ease dryness when not having sex and should be used often, up to three times per week.
 Oil-based moisturizers are OK for people with no history of urinary tract infections, yeast infections, or diabetes.

-- Vaginal dilators can be used to gently stretch the vagina slowly over time and should be used with a vaginal lubricator.
+- Vaginal dilators or vibrators can be used to gently stretch the vagina slowly over time and should be used with a vaginal lubricant.

 Sexual Health and Wellbeing Clinic

-Patients assigned female at birth with cancer who have questions or are seeking sexual health resources can schedule an appointment with a provider at The Sexual Health and Wellbeing Clinic.
-This clinic provides a safe place for patients to talk about sex and sexual health.
+The Sexual Health and Wellbeing Clinic provides a safe place for patients to talk about sex and sexual health.
 Providers can discuss how to prevent side effects and improve sexual function, plus offer treatment options and sexual health counseling.
 This can help patients learn new ways to cope with physical changes, deal with stress, strengthen intimate relationships, and grieve the loss of their health.

-To schedule an appointment, patients may fill out the Appointment Request form or contact the scheduling coordinator:
+To schedule an appointment, patients may fill out our appointment request form or contact the scheduling coordinator.

 Angela Pace